-In alignment with UCSF Academic Senate policies on student dismissal procedures, a student deemed eligible for dismissal will receive formal notice that their performance does not meet GC Program standards and therefore is referred to a committee charged with an in-depth review of academic performance.
+In alignment with UCSF Academic Senate policies on student dismissal procedures, a student deemed eligible for dismissal will receive formal notice that their performance does not meet GC Program and/or UCSF standards and therefore is referred to a committee charged with an indepth review of academic and/or professional conduct performance.
 This notification will be transmitted in writing and conveyed electronically or in person to the student.
 This notice will inform the student of their right to submit information for the committee's consideration.
-The notice will include the specific reasons for the referral, the rules and procedures governing the committee's deliberations, the student's right to review and request a copy of their educational record, and the written information that will be provided by the school to the in-depth review committee.
+Students will receive due process and the notice will include the specific reasons for the referral, the rules and procedures governing the committee's deliberations, the student's right to review and request a copy of their educational record, and the written information or other documentation that will be provided by the school to the in-depth review committee.

-The in-depth review committee shall undertake a comprehensive review of the entire academic performance of the student.
-The student may submit additional written information, including information from other individuals, and may address any aspect of his or her academic performance in writing to the review committee.
+The in-depth review committee shall undertake a comprehensive review of the entire academic and conduct performance of the student.
+The student may submit additional written information, including information from other individuals, and may address any aspect of their academic and/or conduct performance in writing to the review committee.
 The committee will carefully deliberate and review the student's entire academic record and professional performance.